isomerpages/imda-pixel/index.md

   facilities, programmes and networks
 image: /images/pixel only logo.svg
 permalink: /
-notification: Awarded the Top 10 Launchpads in Southeast Asia in scaling corporate innovation and startups!
+notification: Awarded the Top 10 Launchpads in Southeast Asia for scaling corporate innovation and startups!
 sections:
   - hero: